By Francesca Mason Boring

 I look forward to the 2017 North American Systemic Constellations Conference Oct.
 5-8 in Virginia Beach, Va.
 I am looking forward to sitting with the conversations over a coffee, enjoying the East Coast autumn, and learning more about exploring this enlightening tool with curiosity and humility.

 Join us for the 2017 North American Systemic Constellations Conference Oct.
-5-8 in Virginia Beach, Va., for health professionals, educators, executive and life coaches, consultants, community activists, change makers and others interested in alternative health and innovative practices.
+5-8 in Virginia Beach, Va., for health professionals, educators, activists and others interested in alternative health and change.
 More info here.
 We'd love to have you subscribe to our e-letter here.

 Welcome to our blog, which explores what people are doing with Family and Systemic Constellations here, there and everywhere throughout North America.